AnyLog-co/docker-compose/README.md

 following networking configurations:

 #### Important Notes:
-- **Port Configuration: When deploying on the same machine, no two containers can have the same ports.
+- **Port Configuration**: When deploying on the same machine, no two containers can have the same ports.
 Be sure to configure unique values for the `ANYLOG_SERVER_PORT` and `ANYLOG_REST_PORT` environment variables for each container.